 A regular social drinker, who says she’s well aware of her limits, Feeny had one more drink over dinner — the second one, she reports, was brought by the waitress and tasted normal.
-Over dinner, Feeny’s date leaned over and kissed her twice, testing to see if the drug’s disinhibiting effect was working.
+Over dinner, Feeny’s date leaned over and kissed her twice, testing, she says, to see if the drug’s disinhibiting effect was working.
 After dinner she went to his house, where he suddenly emerged from the bathroom naked.
 The details became fuzzy after that, she says, though she knows they had sex twice.
 Feeny says she had no will to react as she normally would.
 “I wasn’t attracted to him; I wouldn’t have gone to bed with him.”

-The next morning Feeny had a headache (a symptom of GHB overdose) and felt disoriented, but she didn’t realize she had been drugged until weeks later when she spoke about the incident to a friend and the details came together.
+The next morning Feeny had a headache and felt disoriented, but she didn’t realize she had been drugged until weeks later when she spoke about the incident to a friend and the details came together.
 She then realized the whole incident was premeditated — the man knew she had an important public appearance the next day, and would not be able to report the crime before the drugs left her body.
 Feeny doesn’t blame the drug for her bad experience.
 “Rape is rape whether they use one drug or another.
 It’s the way it’s used, it’s the intent.”

 Sex crime experts say because of the shame felt by rape victims, and the lack of memory around drug-induced rape, the actual numbers of GHB-related rapes are probably much higher.